home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ###### Enable Z-Wave JS logging

 1. Go to the Z-Wave integration panel: {% my integration badge domain="zwave_js" %}
-2. Click `Enable debug logging` on the left hand side of the screen.
+2. Select `Enable debug logging` on the left-hand side of the screen.

 The log level will be set to `debug` for the integration, library, and optionally the driver (if the driver log level is not already set to `verbose`, `debug`, or `silly`), and all Z-Wave JS logs will be added to the Home Assistant logs.